What do a 7-foot-tall tire, a trunk with a fish tank, etc., and an alien-themed motorcycle have in common?

 “This is the biggest thing on the planet in the automotive industry in my mind.
 If you’re not here, you’re not in the clique.” - P.J.
 Burchett, SEMA attendee.

 P.J. was just one of the 140,000 people who attended this year’s Specialty Equipment Market Association show, better known as SEMA.
 It’s a trade show built from the business of modifying all types of motor vehicles, which includes everything that runs on land, water, snow and dirt.
 The show draws in buyers, sellers and manufacturers from 130 different countries and features over 2,400 exhibitors.
 The international draw is so extensive that there are separate registration areas based on country and language spoken.
-This year marked the show’s 49th consecutive year and its 38th year in Las Vegas.

 On the outside, SEMA may seem like a normal trade show but for those who attend, it’s the biggest thing to happen each year in the industry.
 If you’re not there, you’re considered an outsider − just like being in high school all over again.
 According to P.J., “This is the biggest thing on the planet in the automotive industry in my mind.
 If you’re not here, you’re not in the clique.”